Departments help you to manage your volunteers. This page offers some tips and things to consider when building your departments.

 For more about how to build or edit your departments, visit this page.

-In order to fill Positions, you need to allow your assign your Volunteers.
+In order to fill Positions, you need to assign your volunteers to department positions, as well as ensuring you’ve told the system they’re a volunteer.
 Doing so will give you a list of volunteers to choose from whenever you fill a Position.

 To read more about how to assign volunteers, visit this page.